wvovaw/cekpetapb/README.md

 ## What can it do now

-- Send instagram reels provided by url as embeded video directly in chats using telegram inline query
+- Send instagram reels by url as embeded video directly in chats using telegram inline query
+- Same for instagram posts media, including carousels

 ## Development